Probe Scheduling for Efficient Detection of Silent Failures: Introduction

 Finally, we evaluate the different schedulers on realistic networks of two different scales: We use both a globe-spanning backbone network and a folded-Clos network, which models a common data center architecture.
 In both cases, the elements we are testing are the network links.
 For the backbone, our tests are the set of MPLS paths and for the Clos network we use all routing paths.
 We demonstrate how our suite of schedulers offers both strong analytic guarantees, good performance, and provides a unified view on attainable performance with respect to different objectives.
 By relating performance of our deterministic schedulers to the respective memoryless optima, we can see that on many instances, our deterministic schedules are nearly optimal.
 We also demonstrate how our theoretical analysis explains observed performance and supports educated further tuning of schedulers.

-An important contribution of our work is the unified general treatment of multiple settings and objectives which were studied singularly in previous work, and offering a precise understanding of their relations and tradeoffs.
-Our work facilitates an informed choice of the proper objective for the problem at hand and efficient algorithms to compute or approximate the optimal solution.
+This empirical study complements the theoretical analysis in the paper and provides a unified general treatment of silent failures detection phase.
+Our work, by unifying the treatment of different objectives, understanding how they relate, and developing efficient algorithms, facilitates an informed selection of objective and algorithm that are suitable for a particular application.

 The paper is structured as follows.
 In Section~\ref{Model:sec} we present our model, general stochastic and deterministic schedules, and explain the different objectives.
 Memoryless schedules are introduced in Section~\ref{memoryless:sec}.
 Deterministic scheduling is discussed in Section~\ref{deterministic:sec}, followed by the R-Tree scheduler in Section~\ref{treeschedules:sec} and Kuhn-Tucker schedulers in Section \ref{greedy:sec}.
-Experimental results are presented in Section~\ref{exper:sec}, extension of the model to probabilistic tests in discussed in Section~\ref{probtest:sec}, and related work is discussed in Section~\ref{sec:related}.

-\ignore{ Many analysis and proof details are omitted due to space limitations and can be found in the appendix which is included in the extended version of the paper arXiv:1302.0792.}
+Experimental results are presented in Section~\ref{exper:sec}, extension of the model to probabilistic tests is discussed in Section~\ref{probtest:sec}, and related work is discussed in Section~\ref{sec:related}. \onlyinproc{More details, including all the missing full proofs, can be found in the Technical Report \cite{blackholes:arxiv2013}.} \ignore{ Many analysis and proof details are omitted due to space limitations and can be found in the appendix which is included in the extended version of the paper arXiv:1302.0792.}